BaseMax/github-actions-ssh-git-pull/README.md

 ## ⚙️ Prerequisites

 1. Remote server with:
-   - Docker & Docker Compose installed
+   - Git installed
-   - Public SSH key of the GitHub Action added to `~/.ssh/authorized_keys`
+   - PM2 (for Node.js apps) or a systemd-managed service
+   - SSH access configured
 2. GitHub repository with:
-   - This template forked or cloned
+   - This template copied or forked
    - Required secrets added (see below)

 ---